-Our goal is that each child will achieve the highest spiritual and academic life.
+The goal of our Yorba Linda Private Christian Academy’s curriculum is that each child will achieve the highest spiritual and academic life.

 The ministry of the Christian schools is to lead students to Christ and teach them Bible truths, Christian character, and traditional subject matter.
 Our philosophy for each subject matter is outlined below along with our learning goals for each grade level.

 We believe the bible to be the inerrant authority in which God reveals Himself and our need for Him.

 We seek to understand scripture to gain knowledge of God and His truth.

 If we allow scripture to do His work we will be changed in all facets of our lives as we encounter the living God.

 2 Tim 3:16; Ps 119; Deut.8:3; Acts 20:27

 We believe the study of math reveals and reflects an orderliness and rationality that derives from the mind of God.